-- (a) Definitions - (1) "Central fill pharmacy" means a pharmacy which is licensed by the Arkansas State Board of Pharmacy ("the Board") to prepare legend and controlled substances orders for dispensing pursuant to a valid prescription transmitted to it by a licensed retail pharmacy and to deliver the labeled and filled prescriptions in accordance to federal and state law; provided, however, the central fill pharmacy may deliver prescriptions for controlled substances only in accordance with DEA regulations.
-Such central fill pharmacy shall be deemed "authorized" to fill prescriptions on behalf of a retail pharmacy only if the retail pharmacy and central fill pharmacy have a contractual relationship providing for such activities or share a common owner.
-Both the retail pharmacy and the central fill pharmacy involved in these activities share a corresponding responsibility regarding central fill prescriptions.
+- (1) "Central fill pharmacy" means a pharmacy that is licensed by the Arkansas State Board of Pharmacy ("the board") to prepare legend and controlled substances orders for dispensing pursuant to a valid prescription transmitted to it by a licensed retail pharmacy and to deliver the labeled and filled prescriptions in accordance with federal and state law. - (2) Provided, however, the central fill pharmacy may deliver prescriptions for controlled substances only in accordance with Drug Enforcement Administration regulations. - (3) Such a central fill pharmacy shall be deemed authorized to fill prescriptions on behalf of a retail pharmacy only if the retail pharmacy and central fill pharmacy: - (A) Have a contractual relationship providing for such activities; or - (B) Share a common owner. - (4) Both the retail pharmacy and the central fill pharmacy involved in these activities share a corresponding responsibility regarding central fill prescriptions.